The Top 100 Foods High In Polyphenols

 White beans are a legume native to the Americas.

-First of all, there are many different types of white bean such as cannellini, lima (butterbean) and navy beans.
+There are many different types of white bean, such as cannellini, lima (butterbean), and navy beans.

-These beans are a good source of vitamin C, magnesium, and contain catechin and kaempferol from the flavonoid class of polyphenols (82).
+These beans are a good source of vitamin C, magnesium, and offer high levels of catechin and kaempferol from the flavonoid class of polyphenols (82).

 68. Chinese Cinnamon (48 mg per 100g)